 Engaging with the Local Community

 Join on us a free public tour this summer!
 Get a behind-the-scenes look at the nation’s only primary nickel mine!
 Mine and mill tours are FREE to the public and available from June through October.
-Reservation is required and you must be 18 years or older to participate.
+Reservation is required and you must be 13 years or older to participate.
 Click here for the complete 2017 tour schedule and more details.

 We actively participate with local organizations and support projects that promote long term mutual benefits to the communities where we work.
 Areas of focus include human development, public education, environment, and arts and culture.
 When selecting projects, we give preference to organizations working towards solutions that will benefit the community as a whole.
 To request corporate funds from Eagle, please read our Community Assistance Guidelines and submit an Online Contribution Request Form.
 For more information, please contact email@example.com.